Degrees and Certifications:

-2. I utilize Synergy and post graded assignments and tests at least twice a quarter.
-If an assignment is listed, but no score given for a student, I have not entered grades yet.
-A zero indicates the assignment is past due.
+1. I am grading assignments in Canvas and utilize Synergy to post grades twice a quarter.
+Please check Canvas for current progress.
 I generally accept late work up to the day of the unit test on that material.

-3. I am available everyday we have flex to help students.
-I encourage students to complete homework, especially problem solving, in flex.
+3. I am available everyday we have asynchronous class to help students.
+I encourage students to complete homework, especially problem solving, in asychronous class.
 If they run into a problem, I will be there to help them.
-I may also require a student who is not succeeding in class to attend flex to work on science.
-Students who are absent from class should plan on spending a flex period with me to make up what they missed.
+I may also ask a student who is not succeeding to attend asynchronous to work on science.
+Students who are absent from synchronous class should plan on spending the asynchronous class with me to make up what they missed.

-5. Cornell Note-taking is strongly recommended.
-After taking notes in class, students should be reading over them and creating questions for the material.
+4. Cornell Note-taking is strongly recommended.
+A day or two after taking notes, students should be reading over them and creating questions for the material.
 They write these on the left side of the page.
 This encourages students to interact with their notes a second time, can help them to see areas where they need more explanation, and makes a great study tool for tests.
 They should also be writing a brief (2-3 sentences) summary at the end of each note-taking session.